Felspar/test/README.md

 The test framework is currently at the pre-alpha "proof-of-concept" level and shows that we can now do testing properly without macros.

+The framework is easy to use from your `CMakeLists.txt` and tests can be run as part of your normal build with no extra steps needed.

 ```cpp
 #include <felspar/test.hpp>